scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         without a corresponding cidmap file.

 -   11-Dec-2001
-    -   Fixed a crash if there were no .cidmap files and FontForge was not installed in a directory named bin.
+    -   Fixed a crash if there were no .cidmap files and websharpstudios was not installed in a directory named bin.
     -   Cleaned up the distribution a bit per Werner's requests
     -   Added a ScreenWidthCentimeters resource
-    -   FontForge will no longer ask the X (Font) Server to scale bitmap fonts.
+    -   websharpstudios will no longer ask the X (Font) Server to scale bitmap fonts.
 It will only used unscaled bitmaps or outline fonts.

 -   10-Dec-2001